Three-dimensional active turbulence in microswimmer suspensions: simulations and modelling: Methods

 The solvent hydrodynamics is simulated using a standard $D3Q19$ lattice Boltzmann method~\cite{Succi,WolfGladrow,DesplatCPC2001}.
-The microswimmers are modelled as solid spheres of radius $R$.
+The microswimmers are modelled as solid spheres of radius $R$, mass $M=\frac{4}{3}\pi R^3\rho_p$ (where $\rho_p$ is the microswimmer density) and moment of inertia $I=\frac{2}{5}MR^2$.
 The momentum/torque exchange in fluid-solid coupling is ensured by the so called bounce-back-on-links algorithm~\cite{LaddJFM1994,NguyenPRE2002,AidunARFM2010}.
-The swimming mechanism is introduced via a minimal implementation of the ``squirmer'' model~\cite{BlakeJFM1971,IshikawaJFM2006}, whereby a non-zero tangential polar component of the axisymmetric slip velocity is imposed at the particle surface $\mathbf{u}_s = \frac{3}{2}V_p (\sin\theta + \beta \sin \theta \cos \theta)\hat{\mathbf{\theta}}$, where $\theta = \arccos(\hat{\mathbf{e}}\cdot \hat{\mathbf{r}}_s)$ is the angle between the squirmer orientation unit vector, $\hat{\mathbf{e}}$, and the position on the particle surface, $\hat{\mathbf{r}}_s= \frac{\mathbf{x}_s - \mathbf{X}_p}{R}$, relative to the position of its centre of mass, $\mathbf{X}_p$. $\mathbf{V}_p = V_p\hat{\mathbf{e}}$ is the self-propulsion velocity and $\beta<0$ is related to the amplitude of the stress exerted by the microswimmer on the surrounding fluid.
-With the above prescription for the surface slip, the squirmer generates a velocity field at the position $\mathbf{x}$ that, to leading orders, takes the form
+The swimming mechanism is introduced via a minimal implementation of the ``squirmer'' model~\cite{BlakeJFM1971,IshikawaJFM2006}, whereby a non-zero tangential polar component of the axisymmetric slip velocity profile, depending on the two parameters $B_1$ and $B_2$, is imposed at the particle surface